 Composition

 A single agent is just a function.
 Real systems are built by wiring agents together — calling sub-agents, invoking tools, running work in parallel, and exposing the whole thing back to the LLM for function-calling.
-Because everything is Starlark, composition is just function composition.
+Because everything is TypeScript, composition is just function composition.

 Calling another agent